sgiovagnoli/YOURLS-TN/README.md

 # YOURLS-TN
-Display thumbnails on YOURLS admin page
+Display thumbnails on YOURLS admin page, using thumbnail.ws